SimplyMart/StoresApp/README.md

   - Profile page.

 **Note: Client app is an app for smartphones only.
 Please use it on a smartphone only.**

-# Overview

-SimplyMart is an application that provides its users easy self-service at shopping marts in a very simple way because it eliminates the long queues and reduces running costs for marts.

 # Inspiration